SUSE/catapult/README.md

 If what you really want is just running tests, you can also chain the make target ( *e.g.* ```make all smoke cats```).

 **Note**: You need go installed to run smoke and cats tests

+## Getting a CaasP4 on Openstack configured for CAP

+    make all-caasp4os

+This target gives you a CaasP4 cluster, plus added NFS server, on Openstack.
+It also configures the cluster for CAP.

+It creates a docker skuba punctured image with the CaasP4 product.
+With it, it spawns the Openstack infrastructure by Terraform, bootstraps the cluster with skuba (the Caasp4 cli), and configures and prepares cluster for cap by adding correct RBACs, storageclasses, etc. It will build the skuba docker image if not present.

+Needs an Openstack's `openrc.sh` sourced for the terraform-openstack provider.
+Adds an ssh key to ssh-agent if not present, and injects it into the machines.

+### Destroying the CaasP4 deployment on Openstack

+Since the infrastructure is living on Openstack, instead of deleting the corresponding `build` folder, please run:

+    make clean-caasp4os

+which first destroys the k8s storageclass (allowing a shared NFS server to dispose of the shares) and then destroys the infrastructure on Openstack with Terraform.